poojac1911/AamyaHealth/README.md

 # Aamya Health App

-A simple implementation of DashBoard screen[modern UI in Jetpack Compose"].
+A simple implementation of DashBoard screen ["modern UI in Jetpack Compose"].

 ---